 About Kathmandu Cultural Heritage Tour

-Kathmandu cultural heritage day tour starts visiting holy and ancient Pashupatinath temple, a pagoda-style Hindu temple with gilt roofing and richly carved silver doors dedicated to Lord Shiva situated at the bank of the holy Bagmati River.
+Kathmandu cultural heritage day tour starts with visiting the holy and ancient Pashupatinath temple, a pagoda-style Hindu temple with gilt roofing and richly carved silver doors dedicated to Lord Shiva situated at the bank of the holy Bagmati River.
 One of the most sacred temples in the entire Hindu world, Pashupatinath Temple is the nerve center of pilgrimage on the day of shiva-Ratri (Shiva’s birth anniversary).
-The small religious townhouses the great temple is known as Debpatan and is situated 5 kilometers east of the capital city.
+The small religious townhouses of the great temple are known as Debpatan and are situated 5 kilometers east of the capital city.
 Only Hindus are permitted to enter the main courtyard of the temple.
 Non-Hindu tourists can view the temple from the eastern side of the Bagmati River.

 Where you will be overwhelmed in the midst of countless monuments around Kathmandu Durbar Square.
 The house of the Living Goddess (Kumari Ghar), the ferocious Kal Bhairab, the red monkey god, and hundreds of erotic carvings are a few examples of the sights at the Square!
 The buildings here are the greatest achievements of the Malla dynasty, and they resulted from the great rivalry between the three palaces of Kathmandu, Patan, and Bhaktapur.

-The complex also houses the Tribhuvan Museum that carries the mementos of different Shah Kings.
-Other places of interest with the square are Akash Bhairab Temple, Hanuman Dhoka, Temple of Kumari, Kastha-Mandap.
+The complex also houses the Tribhuvan Museum which carries the mementos of different Shah Kings.
+Other places of interest in the square are Akash Bhairab Temple, Hanuman Dhoka, Temple of Kumari, and Kastha-Mandap.

-After a glorious moment, a short drive leads west of Kathmandu suburb visit of ancient Swayambhunath, the oldest and a landmark of Nepal also known as Monkey Temple to foreigners.
-He believed to be 25 centuries old and stands as one of the world's oldest Buddhist Chaityas.
+After a glorious moment, a short drive leads west of Kathmandu suburb visit of ancient Swayambhunath, the oldest landmark of Nepal also known as Monkey Temple to foreigners.
+He is believed to be 25 centuries old and stands as one of the world's oldest Buddhist Chaityas.

 The Great Stupa of Syambhunath is the wonder that was Nepal, the glory that was Nepal.
-It is indeed listed a World Heritage for Site to prove that it serves as the nerve center of faithful worship for all the devout philosophy of Vajrayana in particular and honors Lord Adi-Buddha.
-It is dedicated to the self-originating flame God.
+It is indeed listed as a World Heritage for Site to prove that it serves as the nerve center of faithful worship for all the devout philosophy of Vajrayana in particular and honors Lord Adi-Buddha.
+It is dedicated to the self-originating flame of God.